 As you can see, the French press produces coffee with the lowest caffeine content by volume.
 However, even at this amount, using your coffee ground is a moot point since the caffeine and flavors have already been extracted too much for a second serving.

 Does Brewing Twice Reduce Caffeine?

 As you can tell, the answer to this depends on the coffee brewing method and the science behind it.

 When you place coffee grounds in water, it releases a lot of chemicals including caffeine, flavonoids, antioxidants, proteins, and vitamins.
 When they are properly extracted, they impart the delicious flavor and aroma you associate with a perfectly brewed cup of coffee.

 A number of elements go into the first cup of brewed coffee.
 For one, most of the caffeine that you need for a wakeup call has already made its way to the first cup.
 Secondly, the aroma, flavor, and coffee oils have already passed out, and reusing your coffee grounds will result in a zero-fragrance and terribly weak coffee.
 Lastly, all the antioxidants that are associated with the various health benefits of coffee have been squeezed out during the first extraction process.

 So if you do decide to make another pot of coffee by reusing grounds, you may end up with an almost decaffeinated coffee.
-So if you rely on your morning coffee to give you that much-needed kick, brewing your coffee grounds twice is not a great idea.
+So if you rely on your morning coffee to give you that much-needed kick, brewing your coffee grounds a second time is not a great idea.